klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 # The big problem of serialization

-One of the biggest security issues affecting OOP Languages during the last years was "Unsafe Deserialization".
-As a wide range of literature is already available for this issue, the main objective of this document is not to introduce something new about it, but to provide a brief and precise explanation of the vulnerability, as well as common exploitation and detection methods, which can be applied on different programming languages.
+One of the emerging security issues affecting Object Oriented Programming (OOP) Languages during the last years was "Insecure Deserialization".
+As a wide range of literature is already available on this topic, the main objective of this document is to provide a brief and precise explanation of this vulnerability, as well as common exploitation and detection methods.
+Moreover, we will see how this method can be applied to different programming languages.

+## Table of content

+1. Serialization: What is it?
+2. Deserialization: What I need to know?
+    1. JAVA
+        + Binary serialization archive
+        + Generate payloads dinamically: ysoserial
+        + Text-based serialization archive
+            * XML
+            * JSON
+        + Generate payloads dinamically: marshalsec
+        + Tips for source code reviewers
+    2. .NET
+        + Binary serialization archive
+        + Generate payloads dinamically: ysoserial.net
+        + Text-based serialization archive
+            * XML
+            * JSON
+        + Tips for source code reviewers
+    3. PHP
+        + How the exploitation works
+        + How to search for valid gadgets
+        + Deserialization Exploitation using PHP Wrappers
+        + Generate payloads dinamically: PHPGGC
+        + Tips for source code reviewers
+    4. Python
+        + Binary serialization archive
+        + Text-based serialization archive
+            * YAML
+            * JSON
+        + Generate payloads dinamically: deser-py
+        + Tips for source code reviewers
+    5. NodeJS
+        + Text-based serialization archive
+        + Generate payloads dinamically: deser-node
+    6. Ruby
+        + Binary serialization archive
+        + Text-based serialization archive
+            * YAML
+        + Generate payloads dinamically: deser-ruby
+        + Tips for source code reviewers
+3. References

 ## Serialization: What is it?

-Object serialization, also known as "marshalling", is just a process that converts an object-state, in the form of an arbitrarily complicated data structure, in a way (commonly a serialized string) that can be easily sent in message, stored in a database, or saved in a text file.
-The serialized object-state could then be reconstructed using the opposite process, called deserialization, or "unmarshalling", producing an object that is "semantically" identical to the original.
+Object serialization, also known as "marshalling", is the process of converting an object-state, in the form of an arbitrarily complicated data structure, in a way  that can be easily sent in message, stored in a database, or saved in a text file (this is commonly achieved with a serialized string).
+The serialized object-state could then be reconstructed using the opposite process, called deserialization, or "unmarshalling", which produce an object that is "semantically" identical to the original.

-If we look at just the definition, it seems to be an easy process, but effectively it's not.
+By looking solely at the definition, this seems to be an easy process; in reality it is quite the opposite.
 Serialization is a low-level technique that violates encapsulation and breaks the opacity of an abstract data type.

-In many programming languages, the ones we are more interested in, serialization is natively supported (usually within core libraries) and no additional code development is required.
+In many programming languages serialization is natively supported (usually within core libraries) and, as such, no additional code development is required.

-These languages are:
+The languages that support serialisation and that are of interest for this document are:

 * Java
 * .NET